Maintaining your dartboard can ensure it stays in good condition for longer.

 Check for Burrs

-- your darts missing the board; hitting the wall or floor
+- darts hitting the wall or floor

-- over sharpening your darts; causing the sharp points to bend on impact
+- over-sharpening your darts; causing the sharp points to bend on impact

 - darts impacting the metal wiring